thejpster/website/content/cv.md

 ### The Rust Project

+#### Embedded Devices Working Group: 2018 - 2024, 2025 - present

+I helped found Rust's Embedded Devices Working Group, after meeting like-minded developers through my work getting Rust code running on the Texas Instruments Stellaris Launchpad.
+I regularly attend the weekly meetings, as well as helping review PRs on their [Github page](https://github.com/rust-embedded).
+I am the lead maintainer for the AArch32 support libraries and actively test a number of AArch32 targets within the Rust compiler.

 #### Member of the Rust Leadership Council: 2023 - 2024

 Council representative for the Launching Pad Team.

-#### Embedded Devices Working Group: 2018 - 2024

-I helped found Rust's Embedded Devices Working Group, after meeting like-minded developers through my work getting Rust code running on the Texas Instruments Stellaris Launchpad.
-I regularly attended the weekly meetings, as well as reviewed and submitted PRs on their [Github page](https://github.com/rust-embedded).

 #### Foundation Grant Recipient: 2022